iShares

-Multi-factor investing is a strategy that screens stocks for key characteristics or ‘factors’ such as – value, quality, momentum, minimum volatility and size – that drive long-term performance in equity markets.
-Advances in technology have given investors additional ways to systematically identify stocks that possess these factors and the ability to construct an optimised portfolio with diversified exposure to each factor.
+Multi-factor investing is a strategy that screens stocks for five key long-term drivers of stock performance, or ‘factors’ – quality, value, momentum, low volatility and size.
+Using the power of indexing, we can construct an optimised portfolio with diversified exposure to each factor.

 iShares ETFs cover a broad range of asset classes, risk profiles and investment outcomes.
 To understand the appropriateness of this fund for your investment objective, please visit our product webpage.